fprasx/unlocked/mdbook/src/code/alloc/allocate_bucket.md

 not doing any stores.
 When I first saw this, I had the question, "Why do we provide different success and fail orderings if the `compare_exchange` doesn't know if it will fail or not?"
-The answer, thanks to Alice on the Rust User Forums, is that compiler picks an ordering that will always satisfy the stronger ordering.
+The answer, thanks to Alice on the Rust User Forums, is that the compiler picks an ordering that will always satisfy the stronger ordering.
 Thus, `compare_exchange(success: AcqRel, fail: Release)` executes as `compare_exchange(success: AcqRel, fail: Acquire)` to ensure that the initial load is `Acquire` for both cases.